ComputeCanada/ansible-mc-hub/docs/README.md

 4. If you have already created a SAML service provider on a different server but with the same FQDN, you can use the same certificates and keys.
 If this is a new setup, skip this step.

+    Create a directory named `shibboleth-crypto` at the root of the project directory.

-    Simply copy the `.pem` files from the `/etc/shibboleth` directory of the server into `files/etc/shibboleth` in the current directory.
+    Simply copy the `.pem` files from the `/etc/shibboleth` directory of the server into `shibboleth-crypto` in the current directory.
 You should now have the following files added in this directory:

     ````
     sp-encrypt-cert.pem